BitcoinDesign/Guide/guide/how-it-works/custom-spending-conditions.md

 Timelocks use the passing of time to define additional rules for how funds can be spent from a wallet.

-- Unlock additional spending or recovery condition after a certain amount of time has passed.
+- Unlock additional spending conditions after a certain amount of time has passed.
 - Restrict individual transactions to not be processed immediately but only at a certain point of time in the future (pre-signed transactions).

 #### Veto keys